Animal Law Enforcement Careers

 K-9 Police Officer

 K-9 police officers handle dogs used to track and apprehend suspects.
 Officers must have several years of experience on patrol before applying for the canine unit.
 Once assigned to the canine unit, an officer is matched with a dog and goes through an extensive training program before going out into the field with their new partner.
-The median salary for police officers was $52,540 in the 2010 BLS salary survey.
+The median salary for police officers was $62,960 in a BLS salary survey.

 Animal Control Officer